-The Group holds \$535 million (2022: \$491 million) of unlisted equities classified as FVOCI, for which there are no active markets or traded prices available, resulting in a Level 3 classification.
-The increase in unlisted equity holdings balance was mainly due to new investments made, partially offset by a net revaluation decrease to other unlisted equity instruments.
+The Group holds \$89 million (2022: \$491 million) and the Company holds \$87 million (2022: \$165 million) of unlisted equities classified as FVOCI for which there are no active markets or traded prices available, resulting in Level 3 classification.
+The decrease in unlisted equity holdings balance was due to the sale of equity securities to the ANZ Non-Bank Group as part of the establishment of the new Group organisational structure.